 “Holographic Universe: Implications for Cancer, Parkinson’s, ALS, ME/CFS, Autism” article in peer-review journal Science & Philosophy.

-The Speed of Time in Health and Disease: a five-part series on human health, considering a new variable: time.
+The Speed of Time in Health and Disease: a five-part series on human health in a holographic universe, focusing on a new variable: time.

-“Good in a Crisis,” about an English teacher who looks up her old English teacher, on whom she had a crush when she was in high school.
+“Good in a Crisis,” about an English teacher who looks up her old English teacher, on whom she had a crush.

 A short humor piece, Letter to Cornelia Street Café, winner of an Editors’ Choice Award from The Missouri Review’s 2009 Audio Competition.
 (7:06)

-My new blog, where I occasionally write about my health journey, physics theories, and other fun things is called Welcome to Heaven.
+My new blog, where I occasionally write about my health journey and physics theories is called Welcome to Heaven.

 My stories have been performed live by Bill Camp, Michael Cerveris, Cassidy Freeman, Campbell Scott, Maggie Siff, and others.
 You can listen to Maggie Siff read my story “Double-Blind” on this WordTheatre compilation.

-And here’s Cassidy Freeman reading the first story I ever wrote, about my sisters and me.
+And here’s Cassidy Freeman reading the first story I ever wrote, about my sisters and me and summers up at Lake Winnipesaukee.